 Risk on Mix Euro/UL in the collection of the Branch portfolio

+An imbalance between the Euro Funds and the UL portfolios can be a significant risk for the Company in terms of solvency.
 This relates to a deviance of collection versus expected one as defined in the Business plan.